satmandu/Octocop/README.md

 #### `rubocop_version`

 Optional.
 Defaults to passing nothing to `gem install rubocop`.
+Let me know if you have a config string not supported outside of `-v`.

 #### `additional_gems`

 Optional.
-String to pass to `gem install` after rubocop installs, if present.
+String to pass to `gem install` after rubocop and relevant possible dependencies install, if present.

 &nbsp;